certeu/morio/docs/docs/guides/contributors/docs/readme.md

 </WithCaption>

-Let use some examples to further clarify these rules:
+Let's use some examples to further clarify these rules:

 #### `IICB`: Create jargon term
 1. This is something rather niche that has little to no meaning outside the context of European Union's administration.